khalifamohamed/Research-Papers/README.md

 # Author: Mohamed Khalifa Mohamed

-This Research Paper discusses how automotive industry used the quality assurance standards to take the Automotive Industry to a whole new level.
+This Research Paper discusses how automotive industry used the quality assurance standards to take Cars to a whole new level.